Wrinkle treatment options aim for correction or prevention and vary with the type of wrinkle.

 Skin Resurfacing Treats Fine lines & Wrinkles

-There are several approaches to managing the textural changes of fine lines & wrinkles.
+There are several approaches to managing the textural changes in fine lines & wrinkles.
 Resurfacing treatments vary in the degree of their effectiveness, downtime involved and the number of procedures required.

 Are you concerned with fine lines & wrinkles?